 Sustaining a company means making sure it runs smoothly—even when you’re oceans away.

-As the economy strengthens, many small business owners are warming up to the idea of taking time off.
-The 2014 Cox Business Barometer survey found that 66 percent of entrepreneurs said they were planning to take at least one week off during the summer–perhaps a sign, according to Cox, of cautious optimism about their companies’ well-being.
+As the economy strengthens, many small business owners are warming up to the idea of taking PTO.
+The 2014 Cox Business Barometer survey found that 66 percent of entrepreneurs said they were planning to take at least one week off during the summer–perhaps a sign, according to Cox, of cautious optimism about how successful they’re doing.

 Fortunately, there are ways to take the vacation plunge without spending the entire time tapping away on your phone.
 Here’s what to do before and during your trip to ensure smooth sailing (or swimming, or cycling, or… you get the idea).